Do you have a question that’s not answered here? Email us at AskMICA@mercerislandarts.org.

 - What are the key provisions regarding benefits and assurances in the lease submitted to City for their consideration?

-- What is a MOU and how does it impact MICA?
+- What is a Memo of Understanding and how does it impact MICA?

 - What is a SEPA review?

 - How much money is MICA trying to raise?

 - Why was the recycling center built there?
 Why and when was it abandoned?

 - Why hasn’t the recycling center been torn down and the land restored?

 - Will MICA be self-sufficient after it goes into operation or will it need assistance from the city?

 MICA stands for Mercer Island Center for the Arts, an organization working to build a performing and visual arts center on Mercer Island.
 MICA is more than a building.
 It is an organization that embodies a passion for the arts and seeks to provide a common point of contact for the many talents and artistic endeavors so prevalent in our community.